-Air emissions would be limited to those from short-term use of equipment and site work during project construction, and there are no significant emission sources in the planned use of the facility once constructed.
+Air emissions would be limited to those from short-term use of equipment and site work during project construction, and there are no significant emission sources in the planned use of the facilities once constructed.

-All civil utilities (water, storm, and sanitary) will remain in service for the duration of the project.
-Any unforeseen required will be coordinated with MMHI staff to ensure that operations and patient care aren't negatively impacted.
+Utility services downstream will need to be temporarily shut off at times throughout the duration of the project.
+Any shutdowns required will be coordinated with MMHI and CWC staff to ensure that operations and patient care aren't negatively impacted.